SDK definition by Wikipedia

 SDK in our words:

-SDK is a piece of code that wrapping our Core code for Android and iPhone.
+SDK is a piece of code that wraps our Core code for Android and iPhone.

-Our SDK contains API that is accessed via the application layer and knows to activate the relevant feasibilities of the Hardware.
+Our SDK contains an API that is accessed via the application layer and knows how to activate the relevant feasibilities of the hardware.

 Example for API can be:

-- Start HRV - means to start activating our core and start extracting your vital signs from the camera frames (that looks on your face)
+- Start HRV - means to start activating our core and start extracting your vital signs from the camera frames (that have your face captured)

 - Stop HRV - Stopping our Algorithm.

 - Get Report - take the user's vital signs and calculate the report for the HRV.

 How do you ship your SDK and in what format?